ericwhyne/XData_Ubuntu_Vagrant/README.md

 Use scripts to view HDFS file system or run the hadoop streaming tests.<br>
 From /home/hdfs/ as hdfs user:<br>
 <code>./scripts/compute-hdfs -ls /</code><br>

+To have Vagrant sync the Guest Additions for Virtual Box do the following:
+$ # For vagrant < 1.1.5:
+$ # vagrant gem install vagrant-vbguest

+$ # For vagrant 1.1.5+ (thanks Lars Haugseth):
+$ vagrant plugin install vagrant-vbguest